Buddhist Psychology and Psychodrama Certification Program

 Educational Goals:

-- Understand the core philosophical concepts of Buddhist psychology, especially in relation to suffering (dukkha)
+- Understand the core philosophical concepts of Buddhist psychology, particularly Dukkha, (suffering) and Impermanence, (Annica)

 Educational Goals: